RULES FOR ALL COMPETITIONS (revised 5/5/22)

 If a sponsor is attracted, the Management Committee will consider how best to use this sponsorship.

-Any change to these Rules requires a simple majority of those present and entitled to vote at an A.G.M. or S.G.M.
-Any active member who wishes to propose an alteration to these Rules must advise the Hon.
+Any change to these Rules requires a simple majority of the teams entitled to vote at an A.G.M. or S.G.M.
+Any League Playing Member or Non-League Playing Member who wishes to propose an alteration to these Rules must advise the Hon.
 Secretary in writing by 31 March.
+Any such proposal must be accompanied by written confirmation from the League Playing Member’s or Non-League Playing Member’s club secretary that the proposed change has the support of the majority of the members of their club.
 Club and Team Secretaries shall be advised of suggested changes in the notice calling the A.G.M. or S.G.M.